r-windows/docs/faq.md

  - Rtools35 (gcc 4.9.3): used by R versions 3.3 - 3.6.
 This is probably what you need.
  - Rtools40 (gcc 8.3.0): experimental next generation, see [documentation](https://cran.r-project.org/bin/windows/testing/rtools40.html)

-It is highly recommended to __install Rtools in the default location__ where R expects to find it when building packages.
-The default location is `C:/Rtools/` for Rtools35 and `C:/rtools40/` for Rtools40.
+It is recommended to install Rtools in the default location which is `C:/rtools40/` for Rtools40.
+If you install it in another location, make sure there are no spaces or diacritics in the path name, as that might not work for all packages.

 ## Where R looks for the compiler